Credit Cards » Credit Card Guides » Should You Close an Unused Credit Card?

 Example

-Let's say you have three credit cards with a combined credit limit of $15,000.
-One credit card hasn't been used in a while, and it has a zero balance with a credit limit of $7,000.
-You regularly use the other two cards for travel and daily living expenses and have a balance of $4,000 between them.
+Imagine you have three credit cards with a total credit limit of $15,000.
+One card has a zero balance and a credit limit of $7,000, while you regularly use the other two for travel and daily expenses, with a combined balance of $4,000.

-In this instance, your credit utilization is 26%.
-The general guideline is to keep it below 30%, so you're doing pretty good.
+In this case, your credit utilization is 26%.
+The general rule is to keep it under 30%, so you're in good shape.

 What happens if you close your account?